vsirotin/digital-treasure-chest/projects/localizer/README.md

 # Release Notes #

-1.0.3 Rebuild because new dependencies.
+## 1.0.3 Rebuild because new dependencies.

+## 1.0.4 Update of dependencies.
+Correction of deployment unit.